-A Administration Track (Leadership Studies) Must have one (1) year of RN experience prior to application submission. • Response to Track specific essay questions.
+Administration Track (Leadership Studies) Must have one (1) year of RN experience prior to application submission.
+Response to Track specific essay questions.

 If requested, selected applicants may be scheduled for interviews.
+NOTE: All MSN-MBA Track students apply through the Administration Track first, and during the first Spring semester, are notified to apply to the MSN-MBA Track.
 Adult-Gerontology Acute Care Nurse Practitioner Track (AGACNP) Must have at least one (1) year of RN experience in an intensive care, flight nursing, or emergency department setting within the past (5) years.
 Response to Track specific essay questions.
 If requested, selected applicants may be scheduled for interviews.
 Family Nurse Practitioner Track (FNP) Must have one (1) year of RN experience prior to application submission to the FNP track.
 Response to Track specific essay questions.
 If requested, selected applicants may be scheduled for interviews.
 Pediatric Primary and Acute Care Nurse Practitioner Tracks (PNP) Required to have two (2) years of RN pediatric experience prior to application.
 For applicants to the PNP Acute Care track, RN pediatric experience in critical care, ER, or acute care is preferred.
 Response to Track specific essay questions.
 If requested, selected applicants may be scheduled for interviews.
 Nurse Midwifery Track (NMW) Preferred applicants have at least one (1) year labor and delivery experience or comparable OB clinical experience within the last five (5) years prior to admission.
 Response to Track specific essay questions.
 Reference letters are to be from supervisors, Certified Nurse Midwives (CNMs), OB-GYNs, former faculty, or professional mentors and should address the applicant's leadership, academic, and critical reasoning abilities.
 Participation in a personal interview with faculty upon invitation.
 Nursing Informatics Track (Leadership Studies) Experience in nursing informatics or technology (minimum super user experience) is required.
+Superuser is defined as a nurse with a solid understanding of basic health IT applications, systems, processes.
 Minimum of two (2) years of clinical experience.
 Response to Track specific essay questions.
 If requested, selected applicants may be scheduled for interviews.
 Nursing Education Track (Leadership Studies) If selected, participate in an interview with faculty.
 Response to Track specific essay questions.
 Psychiatric Mental Health Nurse Practitioner Track (PMHNP) Participate in a personal interview with faculty if selected for an interview.
 Critical Analysis Essay.